mdagostino00/COP3003-Integration-Project/README.md

  - I would also like to thank everyone who gave input on our game, all together.
 Thank you for your advice and support!

 ## History
 At first it was going to be a JRPG style game but it has turned more into a skill based dungeon crawler where you want to complete levels, kill enemies and survive!
+We chose to focus on making the game more dynamic, in these few months that we had, to make it easy to implement enemies and levels, rather than having a lot them.